instrumentisto/rust-incubator/README.md

 ### Schedule

 Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and checked here in README's schedule after completion.
+Each step is a [Cargo workspace member][4], so you can run/test it from a project root (i.e. `cargo run -p 1_8`).
+Consider to use [rustfmt] and [Clippy] when you're writing [Rust] code.

 Each step has estimated time for being completed.
 If any deeper investigation on step's theme is required for you, then it's on your own.

-Do not hesitate to ask your lead with questions, however you won't receive a concrete answer, but rather a direction for investigation.
-Lead is the one who asks questions about everything here and demands a concrete answers.
+Do not hesitate to ask your lead with questions, however you won't receive a concrete answer, but rather a direction for investigation. _Lead is the one who asks questions about everything here and demands a concrete answers_.

-TODO: use rustfmt and Clippy.

 - [ ] [0.
 Become familiar with Rust basics][Step 0] (3 days)
 - [ ] [1.
 Concepts][Step 1] (2 days)